 Be mindful of fluctuations in currency exchange rates, they tend to be self-hedging if the changing value of debt and profits go hand in hand.
 Investing heavily in emerging economies/markets with volatile currencies can be tricky to manage, if they constitute a significant proportion of your corporate earnings.

-CDI Global's M&A advisors understand global markets and can shepherd you through the landscape and financial ramifications of your deal.
+CDI Global's M&A advisors understand global markets in Transport-& Logistics and can shepherd you through the landscape, see the optimal Merges with show synergies and financial ramifications of your deal.

-Identifying the right opportunity:
+4 Identifying the right opportunity: